Sydney Kamlager-Dove: 2022 election

 In November 2022, Kamlager-Dove was elected to the U.S. House of Representatives for California's 37th congressional district, replacing Karen Bass, who successfully ran for mayor of Los Angeles.

 Tenure

+Before her election in 2022, she told The Jewish Journal of Los Angeles that Israel is "an example of what a young, vibrant democracy looks like, and we should be supporting it," and that she doesn't subscribe to the anti-Israel rhetoric in her party.
+On April 16, 2024, the House passed a resolution declaring that the saying, "From the river to the sea, Palestine will be free" is an antisemitic slogan.
+Kamlager-Dove joined with Rep. Ilhan Omar and Rep. Rashida Tlaib, and 40 other Democrats in voting against it.

-On April 1, 2025, Kamlager-Dove accused journalist Matt Taibbi of being a "serial sexual harrasser" during a hearing on a subcommittee of the House Foreign Affairs Committee.
+On April 1, 2025, Kamlager-Dove accused journalist Matt Taibbi of being a "serial sexual harasser" during a hearing on a subcommittee of the House Foreign Affairs Committee.
 On April 3, Taibbi announced a $10 million libel suit against her.

+On June 3, 2026, Kamlager-Dove had a fiery exchange with Secretary of State Marco Rubio at a hearing of the House Foreign Affairs Committee.